AgentSmithyAI/agentsmithy-agent/docs/config-endpoint.md

 - The runtime loads the global file, then overlays any project-level overrides (defaults → global → local).
 - Only the global layer is writable via `/api/config`, so new providers and model bindings apply to every workspace that shares the same user config.
 - A filesystem watcher re-validates the merged result after each change and updates `status.json`.
-- Baseline provider entries such as `providers.openai` and `providers.anthropic` are always present (with `null` values) so the UI can render empty fields before anything is configured.
+- A baseline `providers.openai` entry is always present (with `null` values) so the UI can render empty fields before anything is configured.
+Additional providers only appear after you create them.

 ## Hot Reload